-The procedure to having dental veneers placed is quick and pain free.
+Receiving dental veneers is painless.
 The process usually takes one to two appointments and is done right here in our office.
-Because it is a quick and painless procedure, we do not usually use an anesthetic.
-However, if the patient is truly wanting it, accommodations can be made.
+Because it is a quick and painless procedure, we do not typically use an anesthetic.
+However, if the patient truly wants it, accommodations can be made.
 The procedure goes as follows:

-- Cleaning the tooth – we will begin by cleaning the tooth/teeth in order to determine the correct color for the veneer
+- Cleaning the tooth –we will begin by cleaning the tooth/teeth to determine the correct color for the veneer

-- Remove small amount of enamel- the dentist will remove a small layer of enamel off of your tooth in order to make room for the veneers to fit properly
+- Remove small amount of enamel-the dentist will remove a small layer of enamel off your tooth to make room for the veneers to fit properly

 - The veneer is permanently placed on the tooth